Alwatr/nanotron/README.md

 ## Introduction

-Necessary libraries for all ECMAScript (JavaScript/TypeScript) projects.
+Necessary library for all ECMAScript (JavaScript/TypeScript) projects.

 Contains the following packages: